 Geckos are lucky reptiles that can catch up to 200 mosquitoes

-The subject of many legends, beliefs and above all a lot of prejudice are geckos.
+The subject of many legends, beliefs, and above all a lot of prejudice are geckos.
 They are among the most common reptiles that we can meet during the hot summer period.
-Many houses, during the four hottest months of the year have hosted at least one.
+Many houses, during the four hottest months of the year, have hosted at least one.
 We can find them crouched in the interstices between the windows or doors of the house.
 They are absolute wizards in knowing how to hide and escape.
-As well as, they have extraordinary mimetic abilities.
+As well as they also have extraordinary mimetic abilities.
 And despite everything, many people still have a fear of them.

 These and many others are the reasons why it is advisable not to kill or even get rid of a gecko when you find one in your house: it could be a natural resource for warding off unwanted insects, and you would do better to leave it well alone!